vesanieminen/vim-conf/README.md

 vim-conf
 ===

-My Vim configuration.

-Currently utilizes [Vundle](https://github.com/gmarik/vundle), a plugin manager for vim.
+Here's my Vim configuration.
+It currently utilizes [Vundle](https://github.com/gmarik/vundle), a plugin manager for vim to make it easier to install and manage.

 Installation
 ====